Lost luggage auctions

 Ever watched Storage Hunters, the US TV show where people bid for the mystery contents of storage units?
 Now you can do the same kind of thing yourself with unclaimed suitcases, via lost luggage auctions.

-When airlines are unable to reunite lost bags with their rightful owners, they often sell them off via specialist auction houses.
-Bags are considered lost after 21 days (full help if you've lost your luggage below).
+When airlines are unable to reunite lost bags with their rightful owners, they often sell them off through specialist auction houses.
+Bags are considered lost after 21 days (see what to do if you've lost your luggage below).

 After this, while galling to imagine if it's yours, suitcases can be auctioned off and usually cost £10-£75.
 You don’t always know what's inside the cases, but pick a winner and profits are possible from selling them on.

 How do I bid?
 To bid, you need to go to an auction house on the day.
 The biggies include Greasbys in Tooting, south London, BCVA in Bristol and Mulberry Bank in Glasgow.
-Another is Wellers in Milton Keynes, but this is closed until late Sept 2016.
+Another is Wellers in Milton Keynes, but this is closed until November 2016.

 Some other auctioneers may sell lost luggage on occasion – you'll need to call up local ones to ask.
 If you find more which do this, let us know in the Lost Luggage Auctions thread.